What’s the best tip for giving an online presentation?

 Give Your Audience a Role

-There’s nothing worse than having to sit through a long online presentations that’s not very engaging.
+There’s nothing worse than having to sit through a long online presentation that’s not very engaging.
 To avoid this, try giving your audience small questions throughout your presentation.
 This way, you’ll keep them engaged and they’ll be able to retain information better.

 It also gives your presentation a bit of an edge since you’re involving your audience instead of having them listen to you throughout the whole thing.
 Not to mention, it can create great talking points and make your presentation much more powerful and memorable.